Héctor Dante Cincotta: Life and career

-His critical works discuss themes that dominate literary debate in Latin America after the 1960s, including not only aesthetic issues but also the role of Argentine literature in Latin America, emphasizing both the unity of the region and its intrinsic diversity.
-A main source of inspiration are some of the authors that he explores, including Percy B. Shelley, John Keats, Robert Graves, Nicolás Guillén, Jorge Luís Borges, Alfonso Reyes, Juan Ramón Jiménez, Miguel Hernández etc.
+His critical works discuss themes that have dominated literary debate in Latin America since the 1960s, including not only aesthetic issues but also the role of Argentine literature in Latin America, emphasizing both the unity of the region and its intrinsic diversity.
+A main source of inspiration are some of the authors that he explores, including Percy B. Shelley, John Keats, Robert Graves, Nicolás Guillén, Jorge Luis Borges, Alfonso Reyes, Juan Ramón Jiménez, Miguel Hernández, etc.

+Cincotta died on 15 July 2025, at the age of 82.